builderscon/builderscon/HOWTO-Onsite-Operations.md

 * Quantity: do NOT order "just the right amount".
 Always order 10%~20% more.
 While leftover food should be minimized, inadequate suplly is never a good idea
 * Know your audience: Are they there to eat a meal? to drink and socialize? just for snacks?

+# MC

+If there's time for questions, make sure the MC asks the audience for takers.
+If there are none, DO NOT keep the speaker on stage more than you have to.
+Please try to minimize the awkward silence that the speaker has to endure by taking the initiative to end the session at the approrpriate moments.

 # Lightning Talks

 Lightning talks require special type of caring: You should not just expect speakers to show up and have everything magically work.